Home » Koh Kood

 Express, Speedboats, Catamaran, Island Hopping

-4 companies lay on 8 boats daily between Laem Sok Pier and Koh Kood in both directions.
+4 companies lay on multiple boats daily between Laem Sok Pier and Koh Kood in both directions.

 Private speedboats are available too – please contact us for more details.

-We give you all the timetables and details as well as our definitive island hopping guide – speedboat, wooden boat or catamaran – to Koh Chang and Koh Mak.
-These island hopping boats are not available in rainy season (June to September inclusive), see here for your options during that period.
+We give you all the timetables and details as well as our definitive island hopping guide – speedboats or catamaran and mini catamaran – to Koh Chang, Koh Mak and Koh Wai.
+These island hopping boats are cut back in rainy season (June to September inclusive), see here for your options during that period.

 Public Bus, Minibus